 When to see bears in Romania is probably the first question that pops up in your mind if you are an animal lover or an adventurous traveler.
 Usually, the season when bears come out of their winter dens is between mid-March and late October.
 Summer is the time when bears are most active.
 We recommend organized tours in the Carpathian forest with best chances of viewing and admiring bears between the half of May and the beginning of September.
 In Transylvania, Zărnești and Brașov cities are the areas most looked for in bear watching.
 Depending on what time of the year is your visit programmed, you may be able to see the bears surrounded by their little cubs.
+The brown bear is one of the things Transylvania is famous for and seems to be an enduring animal.

 Bear watching in Romania won’t be anything similar to running into a circus animal, for the Carpathian Ursus Arctos is no caricature.
 Although we think it is fun and adventurous to watch bears in their habitat, children have to prepare for such a task and follow adults.
-Bears in Brașov and Harghita have been popular for their interaction with the human settlers in the area.
+Bears in Brașov and Harghita have been famous for their interaction with the human settlers in the area.
 For shepherds and bears, it has been a matter of coexistence for hundreds of years.

 First on our list is Absolute Carpathian, a certified tour operator from Zărnești, Romania.
 Experts in tracking and observing wildlife, they were part of the Carpathian Large Carnivore Project for four years.